the-canonizer/canonizer.2.0/readme.md

       sudo apt-get install phpmyadmin

    6. clone the canonizer code to /var/www/html directory from the link mentioned above

-   7. create a database in your mysql, set the same name in .env file and  run the migrations in the project( got to var/www/html/canonizer in terminal and run php artisan migrate)
+   7. create a database in your mysql, set the same name in .env file and  run the migrations in the project( go to var/www/html/canonizer in terminal and run php artisan migrate)